-If you’re starting as an Associate, you’ll get a higher base salary – more like $100K – but you will also have higher expenses, like $150K of business school debt and potentially a family to take care of.
+If you’re starting as an Associate, you’ll get a higher base salary – more like $125K – but you will also have higher expenses, such as $200K of business school debt and a family (potentially).

-If you don’t have those expenses you might be able to save more than analysts, but you will still not be amassing a fortune just from your base salary.
+But you still won’t be amassing a fortune just from your base salary.

 If you’re more senior – VP to MD level – your base salary actually doesn’t increase that much relative to your seniority.

-As a summer intern you’ll get a pro-rated salary based on what full-time bankers earn – so let’s just assume that you work for 3 months and earn $17,500 ($70,000 / 4) to get a round number.
+As a summer intern, you’ll get a pro-rated salary based on what full-time bankers earn .

-Even with all the other expenses, you might save around $5,000 – $10,000 as a summer intern, after the tax refund.
+Even with all the other expenses, you might save around $10,000 as a summer intern.

 Signing Bonuses, Relocation & 401(k) Contributions

 I didn’t take these into account above, because I’m assuming that you use most of the after-tax signing bonus and/or relocation bonus to actually pay for things and relocate.